zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 If you need to use the callback sercive, see [RESTful API Callbacks](../../en/cloud-recording/cloud_recording_callback_rest.md) for details.

+## Sample requests

+Agora provides a [Postman collection](https://github.com/AgoraIO/Agora-RESTful-Service/tree/master/cloud-recording), which contains sample RESTful API requests for a cloud recording.
+You can use the collection to get a quick start of the basic functionalities of the Cloud Recording RESTful APIs.
+All you need to do is to import the collection to Postman and set your environment variables.

 ## Prerequisites

 Deploy a third-party cloud storage.
-Agora Cloud Recording supports [Amazon S3](https://aws.amazon.com/s3/?nc1=h_ls), [Alibaba Cloud](https://www.alibabacloud.com/product/oss), and [Qiniu Cloud](https://www.qiniu.com/en/products/kodo).
+Agora Cloud Recording supports [Amazon S3](https://aws.amazon.com/s3/?nc1=h_ls), [Alibaba Cloud](https://www.alibabacloud.com/product/oss), [Tencent Cloud](https://intl.cloud.tencent.com/product/cos) and [Qiniu Cloud](https://www.qiniu.com/en/products/kodo).

 > Agora Cloud Recording does not support string user accounts.
 Ensure that the recording channel uses integer UIDs.